Caddy is the first and only web server to use HTTPS automatically and by default.

 DNS provider support is a community effort.
 Learn how to enable the DNS challenge for your provider at our wiki.

 Caddy pioneered a new technology we call On-Demand TLS, which dynamically obtains a new certificate during the first TLS handshake that requires it, rather than at config load.
-Crucially, this does not require specifying the domain names in your configuration ahead of time.
+Crucially, this does not require hard-coding the domain names in your configuration ahead of time.

 Many businesses rely on this unique feature to scale their TLS deployments at lower cost and without operational headaches when serving tens of thousands of sites.